LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 # Experiments Report

-## Video Transaction
+## Video Transition

 ### Question Description

-In this experiment, we are supposed to complete a video transaction.
+In this experiment, we are supposed to complete a video transition.
 Specifically, the second video appears to under the first video through an opening circle, like a camera iris opening.
 Implementation effect acts as the figure below.

 ![](https://i.postimg.cc/SQHkxjXZ/Snip20181008_43.png)